 This guy is on a roll.
 And also on tour.
 If you’ve seen his Netflix comedy special, Nunchucks and Flamethrowers or seen, you may have noticed that Brian Regan turns the most mundane situations—like going to the eye doctor to get fitted for glasses or trying to decide how many fig newtons to eat in one sitting—into stand-up material.
 Whether that material is gold or coal is for you to decide.
 I once got so drunk at a comedy show I laughed myself to tears for a post-whinnying-shrieking, guttural-grunting Bobcat Goldthwait.
 Which is to say, my qualification to weigh-in further is dubious, at best.

 Scrooge In Rouge

 Friday & Saturday, December 7th – 8th | 8 p.m.

 The Boom, Oklahoma City

 Bored of being on your best behavior and can’t possibly sit through one more family-friendly Christmas thing?
 Then this quick-change, cross-dressing version of the Charles Dickens classic is for you, my friend.
 Playing at The Boom—where I once took particular joy in treating my conservative Catholic mom to a drag show—Scrooge in Rouge goes hard with bad puns, bawdy malapropisms, naughty double entendres and witty songs.
-Dinner starts at 6:30 p.m. and is included with your ticket, so bring your appetites for food and fun.
+Dinner starts at 6:30 p.m., so bring your appetites for food and fun.